mohammedhrima/Wolf-Compiler/SYNTAX.md

 - assign variable from refrence
 - assign reference from variable
 - refrence variables

-+ maybe I will need to declare arguments as variables inside function declaration
+- maybe I will need to declare arguments as variables inside function declaration

++ check all conditions to be boolean
 + for loops
 + use return with refrence
 + math operations with refrence